Abdominoplasty (also called a ‘tummy tuck’) is cosmetic surgery to alter the shape of the abdomen. Learn about the procedure and the questions to ask.

 Gastric sleeve surgery involves the removal of a large part of your stomach.
 It helps you to feel full after eating only a small amount of food.

-Gastroscopy is a procedure where a tube, inserted into the mouth, down the oesophagus, and into the stomach is used to view these organs.
+Gastroscopy (upper endoscopy) is a procedure where a tube, inserted into the mouth, down the oesophagus, and into the stomach is used to view these or...

 Hair transplantation is a treatment option for baldness.
 It’s a surgery which transfers hair from where it is thicker to hairless areas of the scalp.